 On This Day September 17

 1862 – At the Battle of Antietam, Confederate General Robert E. Lee’s Army of Northern Virginia and Union General George B. McClellan’s Army of the Potomac fight to a standstill along a Maryland creek.
-The bloodiest day in American military history results in nearly 23,000 soldiers killed, wounded or missing, and changes the course of the Civil War.
+The bloodiest day in American military history ends with nearly 23,000 soldiers killed, wounded or missing, and changes the course of the Civil War.

 1978 – A milestone is achieved on the road to a Middle East peace, with the signing of the Camp David Accords.
 U.S. President Jimmy Carter presides as Egyptian President Anwar Sadat and Israeli President Menachem Begin agree to end three decades of hostilities between their nations.

 1996 – Daytime talk show host Oprah Winfrey launches a television book club.
 Oprah’s Book Club quickly becomes an influential force in the publishing world, with Winfrey’s endorsements capable of catapulting a previously little-known book onto best-seller lists.